Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 Things to Note:

-• The Lightning component can be installed in a sandbox by using this link.
+• The Lightning Component can be installed in a sandbox by using this link.

 Configuration Steps

-1. Go to SetupAll Communities and click Manage for the community where you plan to publish your form.
+1. Go to Setup → Feature Settings → Digital Experiences → All Sites and click Builder for the Experience Cloud Site where you plan to publish your form.

-4. Drag the form to place on your page where you would like it.
+4. Drag the form to the place on your page where you would like it.
 Then, open a new tab or browser window and log in to your FormAssembly account.

-Follow these instructions for adding the FormAssembly Apex Class Permissions for Users.
 You may follow the steps in either of the two options:

 Option 1: Using Enhanced Profile Views to Modify User Profiles

-Note: You will need to enable the Enhanced Profile User Interface and the Enhanced Profile List Views permissions under Setup > Users > User Management Settings to use this method.
+Note: You will need to enable the Enhanced Profile User Interface and the Enhanced Profile List Views permissions under Setup → Users → User Management Settings to use this method.

-1. Navigate to Setup > Users > Profiles
+1. Navigate to Setup → Users → Profiles

-2. Select your Community User profile
+2. Select your Experience Cloud User Profile

 4. Select Edit